On the Variance of the Optimal Alignments Score for Binary Random Words and an Asymmetric Scoring Function: Proof of the Main Theorem

 Using \eqref{fundi2b}, we see that \eqref{alin1} becomes:

 With the help of \eqref{beginning} and of \eqref{Ln=LN}, we then find

-To finish the proof of Theorem~\ref{mainresult} it suffices to prove that $P(\vec{N}\in I^n)$ and $P(E^n_{\rm slope})$ are both bounded uniformly below by a constant as $n$ goes to infinity.
-This is the content of the two next lemmas. \begin{lemma} We have that
+To finish the proof of Theorem~\ref{mainresult} it suffices to prove that $\PP(\vec{N}\in I^n)$ and $\PP(E^n_{\rm slope})$ are both uniformly bounded below by a constant as $n$ goes to infinity.
+This is the content of the two next lemmas. \begin{lemma} We have

 \end{lemma} \begin{proof}Let $Z_i$ be the indicator function which is equal to one if